michelle-miller/assistant-icp/install.md

 1. Click **Install**.

-    **Attention**: You might get a message that a timeout occurred during the installation process.
-However, the message can be ignored; the installation continues in the background.
-Give it time to complete.
+    **Attention**: You might see an error message (that begins with `Error making request: Error: ESOCKETTIMEDOUT POST`) during the installation process.
+However, you can ignore the message; the installation continues in the background.
+Give it time (up to 6 minutes) to complete.
 Check the Helm releases page for the status.
 See [Verify that the installation was successful](#verify).

 #### Configuration details
 {: #config-details}